The Inside Out ApproACH

 Why Inside Out vs. Outside In?

-Everyone has a unique contribution to make—a vision that only they can bring to life.
-Organization should free you to make that contribution.
-But “outside in” organizing and productivity approaches force people to change who they are to get organized, and don’t address the root of disorganization or allow for individuality.
-When you try to organize from the outside in—with strict rules and a limited set of tools—you end up feeling even more frustrated than before.
-A truly productive and fulfilling life is made possible when you design day-to-day systems around your personality, natural habits, and goals.
+No two people are alike—therefore no two systems work for everyone.
+“Outside in” organizing and productivity approaches force people to change who they are to get organized, and don’t address the root of disorganization or allow for individual thinking styles.
+When you try to organize from the outside in—with generic rules and a limited set of tools—systems are hard to sustain.
+A truly productive and fulfilling life is made possible when you design day-to-day systems around your unique personality, natural habits, and goals.